hugoTheVoidBoy/CPU_Threading/README.md

 # CPU_Threading
  Log CPU performance

-This Python file is to run in the background to log the CPU usage (%) during my activities on my laptop every 10 seconds.
+This program is to run in the background to log the CPU usage (%) during my activities on my laptop every 10 seconds.
+Requires your computer to have Python and Git on your PC.

 This helps me practice performance load testing.